lenainjaune/usb/README.md

 all usb relative

-# Multiboot very usefull (just install it and copy ISOs and wait that finish with *sync*)
+## Multiboot very usefull
-https://www.ventoy.net/en/doc_start.html
+Just install it and copy ISOs and wait that finish with *sync*) https://www.ventoy.net/en/doc_start.html

 Nota : I had a trouble when I tried to mount from thunar "Unable to mount XX GB Filesystem